Patron-in-Chief, Commonwealth Games Australia

 Director

-Marlene is an expert in client experience and analysis, and translation of client feedback to increase client retention, diversify revenue and enable organisational change.
-Her experience extends to stakeholder management, marketing, sponsorship and community engagement, where she has developed and led strategic partnerships and sponsorships across the public and private sectors and is currently the Principal of Solutions by ME.
-She currently is Associate Director for VUCA Trusted Advisors, as well as a Director of Triathlon Australia, Peninsula Leisure Pty Ltd, and Workways Australia.
+Marlene is an expert in client experience, including the analysis and translation of client feedback to increase client retention, diversify revenue and enable organisational change.
+Her experience extends to stakeholder management, marketing, sponsorship and community engagement, where she has developed and led strategic partnerships and sponsorships across the public and private sectors.
+She is currently the General Manager / Associate Director of VUCA Trusted Advisors, a Director of Diving Australia, Peninsula Leisure Pty Ltd, and Workways Australia.

 Director